HUMS 250 04 Spring 2017 Dr. W. Gardner Campbell

 ATTENDANCE: You are responsible for all material covered in class lectures, discussions, and group activities, including film screenings.
 Except in extraordinary circumstances, no reading quiz may be made up.
 Regular attendance is wise.

-A Note on Film Screenings: I will try to arrange screenings outside of class whenever possible.
-All films are also in Cabell Library on 4-hour reserve and may be viewed there.
+A Note on Film Viewing: All films are in Cabell Library on 4-hour reserve and may be viewed there.
 If a film was originally released widescreen, you must see it in its original aspect ratio.
-All widescreen films in Cabell Library are in the original aspect ratio when that is available.

 HONOR CODE: VCU’s Honor Code is in effect for this course.